Clare County, Michigan: History

-The county was created by the Michigan Legislature from part of Michilimackinac County in 1840, named Kaykakee County after a Sauk Indian Chief.
-It was renamed Clare County in 1843 after County Clare in Ireland.
+The county was created by the Michigan Legislature from part of Michilimackinac County in 1840, named Kaykakee County after a Sauk Indian Chief, and renamed Clare County in 1843 after County Clare in Ireland.
 The county was administered by a succession of other Michigan counties prior to the organization of county government in 1871.
 (Note: For more details on Michigan county names and etymologies, see List of counties in Michigan.)
 Farwell was the first county seat; in 1877 the county seat was moved to Harrison.

 Geography

 According to the US Census Bureau, the county has a total area of 575 sqmi, of which 564 sqmi is land and 11 sqmi (1.9%) is water.
 It is considered to be part of both Northern Michigan and Central Michigan.